JDASoftwareGroup/kartothek/docs/getting_started.rst

 When we do not explicitly define the name of the table and partition, ``kartothek`` uses the default table name ``table`` and generates a UUID for the partition name.

-.. admonition:: A more complex example: multiple named tables and partitions
+.. admonition:: A more complex example: multiple named tables

     Sometimes it may be useful to write multiple dataframes with different schemas into a single dataset.
 This can be achieved by creating a dataset with multiple tables.

-    In this example, we create a dataset with two partitions ``partition1`` and ``partition2`` (represented by the dictionary objects inside the list).
-For each partition, there exist two tables: ``core-table`` and ``aux-table``.
-The schemas of the tables are identical across partitions.
+    In this example, we create a dataset with two tables: ``core-table`` and ``aux-table``.
+    The schemas of the tables are identical across partitions (each dictionary in the ``dfs`` list argument represents a partition).

     .. ipython:: python

         dfs = [
             {
-                "label": "partition1",
                 "data": {
                     "core-table": pd.DataFrame({"col1": ["x"]}),
                     "aux-table": pd.DataFrame({"f": [1.1]}),
                 },
             },
             {
-                "label": "partition2",
                 "data": {
                     "core-table": pd.DataFrame({"col1": ["y"]}),
                     "aux-table": pd.DataFrame({"f": [3.2]}),